DimiKog/proof-of-escape/README.md

 ## 🧰 Getting Started

-Follow these steps to play the game locally:
+Follow these steps to play the game:

 ### 1. 🌐 Launch the App via GitHub Pages